-- Instant Awesome, Just Add Mecha: The stars of the games are the walking tanks.
+- Instant Awesome: Just Add Mecha!: The stars of the games are the walking tanks.
 The miniatures are designed very much in the style of World War Two vehicles.
 Imagine a clanky diesel powered walker with a Sherman Tank turret or a Hanomag hull and you are mostly there.

 - Jet Pack: The Allies can have Power Armor troops with jetpacks.
 These troops are armed with powerfists, typically used for punching tanks.

 - More Dakka: As well as main armaments, most of the walking tanks have at least one machine gun.
 One of the Allied walkers is a 'recon' variant with four .50 cal machine guns - and it is considered lightly armed.
-One of the light Axis walkers is has two twin 20mm anti-aircraft guns.
+One of the light Axis walkers is armed with two twin 20mm anti-aircraft guns.

 - Powered Armor: Some of the soldier miniatures wear this.

 - Rocket Punch: A common weapon in Allied Power Armor.
 If you were in a battle with a hundred tonne walking tank, wouldn't you jump on it and start punching it to bits?